dheeraj2309/liveVTON/README.md

 # Recommedation system
 ## 📦 Dataset
 The dataset required for this project can be downloaded from **[this link](<https://drive.google.com/file/d/1aG44QCPNlVLnD61tJPCpfP8fWE9k3Til/view?usp=sharing>)**.
-After downloading, unzip the folder and place the in FASHIONRECOMMENDER folder.
+After downloading,  make a pants_dataset folder and unzip the folder there.

 ## 📦 .env
 rename .env.example in FASHIONRECOMMENDER to .env and add your own gemini api key.